Control Electrician Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for control electricians in Washington?

-Boeing, with major facilities in Renton and Everett, is among the most active employers of control electricians in Washington and has a documented history of sponsoring H-1B and other work visas.
+Boeing, with major facilities in Renton and Everett, is among the most active employers of control electricians in Washington and has a documented history of sponsoring H-1B visa and other work visas.
 Intel's campus in Hillsboro (near the Oregon border) and semiconductor operations in the region also hire for control roles.
 Utilities, industrial contractors, and defense manufacturers across the state periodically sponsor qualified candidates for specialized positions.

 Which visa types are most common for control electrician roles in Washington?